cega-fi/careers/README.md

         * How to test/demo/run
         * Any feedback/notes (i.e. if something was hard, confusing, frustrating, etc)
         * Anything else you'd lke us to know about your submission
+6. If you're working on a Round 2 type question, please also submit the following
     * a `ROADMAP.md` with what you would add/change if you had more time.
 Dream big.
     * a super-simple test suite if applicable (even one test is a bonus)
     * some light technical documentation (code comments are fine)

-5. When complete email a link to the repository and any special instructions to us.
+7. When complete email a link to the repository and any special instructions to us.

-6. Sit back and relax.
+8. Sit back and relax.
 We'll review your submission and get back to you with next steps! :full_moon_with_face: